top of page

 Useful information and tools to help you get informed on the issues or take action.
 Get informed To stay up-to-date on our activities you can read our recent newsletters on our Latest news page and sign up to receive future newsletters here .
 You can also follow us on Facebook and Instagram (links at the bottom of the page).
 This page contains useful information and tools to help you get informed on the broader issues.
 National organisations Although we are a local organisation, forcibly displaced people coming to Elmbridge are of course affected by the wider issues on both a national and international scale.
 It helps to be informed.
 We recommend you check out Refugee Action or the Refugee Council , where you can find a wealth of information, including useful explainers , for example, the truth about asylum or the real facts about refugees .
 The sites are packed with relevant facts, statistics and stories.
 Alternatively, visit Citizens UK Campaigns or simply write to your local MP .
 Films and documentaries There are lots of great films available to help you become better informed.
 Here’s a few to get you started.
 Human Flow - 2017 Why do we have so much migration coming our way?
 If you want a big picture perspective, this is the one.
 Filmed across 23 countries by international artist and filmmaker Ai Weiwei, this film studies the global issue of migration with a completely apolitical approach.
 Rather, it aims to show the human side of the phenomenon, putting a face to the huge numbers of people following migration routes every year.
 Available to watch on Amazon Prime.
 Here’s the trailer .
 For Sama - 2019, BAFTA winner, Oscar-nominated for best documentary An intimate and visceral documentary, this multi-award-winning film is a journey though motherhood during the bombings of the Syrian civil war.
 Waad al-Kateab's first feature documentary is a story of love, resilience and hope, framed by suffering and harsh dilemmas.
 Available to watch on Channel 4 Another News Story - 2019 Directed by Verity Wislowki, shot across nine countries from Greece to Germany, the film goes behind the scenes of the news crews reporting the refugee story at the height of the European crisis.
 It takes the viewer to the other side of the camera and inspires us to re-evaluate our relationship with the global media and how we consume news.
 Available to watch on Amazon Prime .
 Read and share Gray Bees by Andrey Kurkov, a famous Ukrainian novelist who dramatises the conflict raging in his country with his trademark wry humour, through the adventures of a beekeeper.
 Sea Prayer by Khaled Hosseini (author of The Kite Runner).
 Based on a Syrian father’s reflections, while watching his sleeping son, as they await the perilous journey across the Mediterranean.
 Author proceeds are donated to UNHCR.
 Shatila Stories published by Peirene who commissioned nine refugees to tell their ‘Shatila Stories’.
 The result is a piece of collaborative fiction unlike any other.
 Read if you want to understand the chaos of the Middle East, or just to enjoy a beautiful love story.
 No Friend but the Mountains by Behrouz Boochani, a Kurdish journalist who was illegally detained on Manus Island and laboriously typed his story on a mobile phone.
 Translated from Farsi.
 In the Wars by Dr Waheed Arian.
 Feel inspired by this incredible Afghan doctor's story.
 Hope Not Fear by Hassan Akkad, about his harrowing experience leaving Syria and the kindness he experienced in the UK, which helped him get back on his feet and rebuild his life.
 Would you like to receive occasional updates on our work?
 Sign up to receive our newsletter .

-• TRANSPORT | ECAN
+• WHO WE WORK WITH | ECAN

 bottom of page